-When it comes to foreign property investment; the meta-narrative is that overseas firms are pricing first time buyers out of the market.
+When it comes to foreign property investment; the meta-narrative is that overseas firms are pricing first-time buyers out of the market.
 Whilst there is a grain of truth in this assumption, it isn’t necessarily the case.
-Generally speaking the properties acquired through overseas investment are predominantly ‘new-builds,’ costing primarily around the £1 million mark and above.
-Overseas buyers are undoubtedly in a completely polar market to your standard first time buyer.
-It is no coincidence however that in recent years we have seen a steep upwards trajectory in regard to the percentage of new-build sales in relation to London’s total property sales.
+Generally speaking, the properties acquired through overseas investment are predominantly ‘new-builds,’ costing primarily around the £1 million marks and above.
+Overseas buyers are undoubtedly in a completely polar market to your standard first-time buyer.
+It is no coincidence however that in recent years we have seen a steep upwards trajectory regarding the percentage of new-build sales concerning London’s total property sales.
 Savills estimates that in 2013 alone, overseas investors contributed £2.2 billion into London’s new-build sector, with over half of new-build property sales in Central London attributed to buyers from China, Russia, Singapore, Hong-Kong and Malaysia.

 When it comes to new-build properties located in London a common trend has recently emerged; primarily that investors are now turning to the outskirts of the city to make their mark.
 If we look at the years 2014-2016, of the London based new-build properties priced at a minimum value of £200,000; only 6.6% were actually located in Prime London (Chelsea, Kensington Westminster etc).
 This is in contrast to 41.7% located in Outer London (Croydon, Sutton, Harrow etc.) The reason for this is simple; investors can get a lot more property for their money in these areas, with greater profits on offer.
 That said overseas investors have historically always been drawn to the Central London region; the City of Westminster has the highest proportion of overseas sales in London, with 11% of property sales performed involving an overseas investor.